ihmeuw/vivarium/docs/source/tutorials/boids.rst

-   from vivarium_examples.boids.population import Population from vivarium_examples.boids.location import Location from vivarium_examples.boids.neighbors import Neighbors from vivarium_examples.boids.visualization import plot_birds
+   from vivarium_examples.boids.population import Population from vivarium_examples.boids.location import Location from vivarium_examples.boids.neighbors import Neighbors from vivarium_examples.boids.visualization import plot_boids

    sim = InteractiveContext(components=[Population(), Location(), Neighbors()])

    sim.take_steps(100)

-   plot_birds(sim, plot_velocity=True)
+   plot_boids(sim, plot_velocity=True)

 .. plot::

-   from vivarium import InteractiveContext from vivarium.examples.boids import Population, Neighbors, plot_birds from vivarium.examples.boids.location_swarming import Location
+   from vivarium import InteractiveContext from vivarium.examples.boids import Population, Neighbors, plot_boids from vivarium.examples.boids.location_swarming import Location

    sim = InteractiveContext(components=[Population(), Location(), Neighbors()])
    sim.take_steps(100)
-   plot_birds(sim, plot_velocity=True)
+   plot_boids(sim, plot_velocity=True)

 Viewing our Simulation as an Animation
 --------------------------------------

 Great, our simulation is working!
-But it would be nice to see our birds moving around instead of having static snapshots.
+But it would be nice to see our boids moving around instead of having static snapshots.
 We'll use the animation features in matplotlib to do this.